Preocts/python-src-template/README.md

     one-size-fits-most template I've put together.
 Use what you want how you want.

-- **Q:** Why do you hard pin your development and test requirements?
-  - **A:** For control over the environment used to develop on the package.
-It is also beneficial in many of the areas I work where artifactory proxies are between `pip` and the pypi public index.
-Versions remaining hard pinned ensure the package is always cleared for use through the artifactory.

 - **Q:** Why not put the requirements into the `pyproject.toml`?
   - **A:** Mostly because `pip-compile` does all the work for me and doesn't target the `pyproject.toml`.
 Partly because many of my projects need to be